Brazil's BRF posts wider-than-expected Q1 net loss

+Corrects net loss to 1.024 billion real from incorrect 1.24 billion real in first paragraph

-SAO PAULO, May 15 (Reuters) - Brazilian poultry and pork processor BRF SA BRFS3.SA said on Monday it lost 1.24 billion reais ($247.84 million) in the first quarter, citing an over-supplied global chicken market and high grain prices, which affected companies industry-wide.
+SAO PAULO, May 15 (Reuters) - Brazilian poultry and pork processor BRF SA BRFS3.SA said on Monday it lost 1.024 billion real ($204.66 million) in the first quarter, citing an over-supplied global chicken market and high grain prices, which affected companies industry-wide.

 Analysts had expected the company to report a loss of 588.6 million reais for the period, according to the average of Refinitiv consensus estimates.